Prostate Cancer: Internal Radiation Therapy (Brachytherapy)

 After you finish your therapy, your oncologist and other healthcare providers will closely watch your health.
 You will have regular lab tests and scans.
 Make sure you tell your healthcare providers about any symptoms you have.
-Make sure to go to all of your follow-up appointments.
+Make sure to go to all your follow-up appointments.

 Side effects of internal radiation therapy

-Radiation therapy affects normal cells as well as cancer cells.
+Radiation therapy attacks normal cells as well as cancer cells.
 This can cause side effects.
 The side effects depend on the amount and type of radiation.
 Some side effects may occur during treatment.
 Others may occur in the weeks or months after treatment.

 Side effects may include: